Haaretz: Readership and reception

 Despite its historically relatively low circulation in Israel, Haaretz has for many years been described as Israel's most influential daily newspaper.
 In 2006, it exposed a scandal regarding professional and ethical standards at Israeli hospitals.
 Its readership includes members of Israel's intelligentsia and members of its political and economic elites.
 In 1999, surveys showed that Haaretz readership had above-average education, income, and wealth, and that most were Ashkenazi Jews.
 Some have said that Haaretz functions in Israel much as The New York Times does in the United States, as a newspaper of record.
 In 2007, Shmuel Rosner, Haaretz's former U.S. correspondent, told The Nation, "people who read it are better educated and more sophisticated than most, but the rest of the country doesn't know it exists."
 According to Hanoch Marmari, a former Haaretz editor, the newspaper has lost its political influence in Israel because it became "detached" from the country's political life.

 Andrea Levin, executive director of the pro-Israel Committee for Accuracy in Middle East Reporting in America (CAMERA), said Haaretz was doing "damage to the truth" and sometimes making serious factual errors without correcting them.
 According to The Jerusalem Post, Haaretz editor-in-chief David Landau said at the 2007 Limmud conference in Moscow that he had told his staff not to report on criminal investigations against Prime Minister Ariel Sharon in order to promote Sharon's 2004–2005 Gaza disengagement plan.
 In April 2017, Haaretz published an op-ed by a staff writer that said the Israeli religious right was worse than Hezbollah.
 Condemnation followed, including from Prime Minister Benjamin Netanyahu, President Reuven Rivlin, and other government ministers and MPs, as well as from Opposition Leader Isaac Herzog.

+On 31 October 2024, Haaretz's publisher Amos Schocken made remarks during a speech at a Haaretz conference in London, criticising the Netanyahu government for allegedly imposing an apartheid regime on the Palestinian population and referring to "Palestinian freedom fighters that Israel calls terrorists."
+In response, the Israeli interior, education, diaspora ministries severed ties with Haaretz while the Communications Minister Shlomo Karhi advocated a boycott of the newspaper covering all government bodies and employees.
+Schocken distanced himself from parts of comments the next day, saying that "the use of terrorism is not legitimate".
+By 4 November, the newspaper had received hundreds of cancellation and subscription termination requests, and a decline in advertising revenue.
+Several ministries had requested to cancel their subscriptions, with the Israeli foreign ministry cancelling 90 subscriptions.